mstudiva/Cladocopium-annoted-transcriptome/tagSeq_TranscriptomeAnnotation_README.txt

 # GO annotation
 # updated based on Misha Matz's new GO and KOG annotation steps on github: https://github.com/z0on/emapper_to_GOMWU_KOGMWU

-# selecting the longest contig per isogroup (also renames using isogroups based on Cladocopium and Cladocopium annotations):
+# selecting the longest contig per isogroup (also renames using isogroups based on Cladocopium annotations):
 fasta2SBH.pl Cladocopium_iso_PRO.fas >Cladocopium_out_PRO.fas

 # scp your *_out_PRO.fas file to laptop, submit it to